UNSH/Unity-Apple-Distribution-Workflow/5_Entitlements/ReadMe.md

 ### WHAT DO I PUT IN

 Change it and basically describe what your app will need.
-At the very least it always needs *com.apple.security.app-sandbox set to yes*.
+At the very least it always needs *com.apple.security.app-sandbox set to yes*

 * [Find more info on all keys here.](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/EnablingAppSandbox.html#//apple_ref/doc/uid/TP40011195-CH4-SW5)
 * There are other examples in "5_Entitlements/Examples" folder to use as a reference.